MalKim007/pharmacy-ordering-system/README.md

 # Pharmacy Ordering System

-This project is for subject Distributed Application Development......
+This project is for subject Distributed Application Development...
 <br><br>
 ### Team Members